-As with many areas, employment is a huge factor in selecting a city in which to reside, and the tech industry is providing a vibrant job market in Seattle.
-Add in a temperate climate with views of the water and mountains; a booming cultural, dining and nightlife scene; a world-class university; a variety of family attractive options within commuting range; and it’s easy to see why the Seattle metro area is one of the fastest-growing in the country.
+Employment is a huge factor in deciding where to live, and the tech industry is providing a vibrant job market in Seattle, Washington.
+Add in a temperate climate with views of the water and mountains; a booming cultural, dining and nightlife scene; a world-class university; a variety of family attractive options within commuting range; and it’s easy to see why the Seattle metro area is one of the fastest growing in the country.

 If fresh produce is on the grocery list, Seattle offers an abundance of neighborhood farmers markets, some open year round.
 Some of the areas with markets are the University District, Capitol Hill-Broadway, West Seattle, Columbia City, Lake City, Phinney, Magnolia and Ballard.
 Several of the markets offer cooking demonstrations and many have live music.
 With a little planning, you can visit a different market each day of the week.
 From late June until about the beginning of August is Rainier cherry season in Washington.

 7 Things To Do in Seattle

 See why Seattle is such a special and memorable place.

 3. Live music

 From eclectic clubs to large concert venues, the Seattle music scene offers something for just about everyone, every night of the week.
 Key Arena at Seattle Center hosts the likes of Paul McCartney, Rihanna and The Who.
 Safeco Field, home of baseball’s Mariners, hosts stadium-sized concerts such as Beyonce and Billy Joel.
 The amphitheater at Chateau Ste.
 Michelle Winery hosts the likes of Paul Simon, Lyle Lovett and Bob Dylan.